-- The Toronto Raptors have the 2nd best record in the NBA at home against the spread, and are coming off a franchise record 46-point blowout of the Pacers on Sunday
+- The Toronto Raptors have the second-best record in the NBA at home against the spread

 - Milwaukee is on the second night of a back-to-back after surviving in OT against the Wizards on Monday night